LukeLauterbach/Selray/README.md

 - **`-da {DOMAIN}`** – Postfix a domain to the username(e.g., `USERNAME@DOMAIN`)

 ## 🌐 Proxies
-Selray can automatically spin up AWS EC2 proxies.
+Selray can automatically spin up AWS EC2 proxies, rotating the proxy IP addresses and destroying the proxies upon script completion.
+Selray can also utilize user-provided proxy URLs.

-Enable AWS proxy functionality with `--aws`.
+* **`--aws`** - Enable AWS proxy functionality
+- **`--proxies`** - Proxy URLs to proxy traffic through.
+Can be a file name (CSV or TXT) or a comma-separated list of proxies.
+If AWS or Azure proxies are also configured, both manually-specified and automatic proxies will be used.

+If `--aws` and `--proxies` are provided, Selray will use both automatic and manual proxies.

 ### Proxy Options
 - **`-n {INTEGER}`** – Maximum spray attempts per IP (default: 5)